diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Garbage Collection and Memory Usage
 You can minimize unpredictably large pauses due to GC by enabling Java’s Concurrent Mark-Sweep garbage collector.
 (PS: why not ParallelScanvenge for better throughput?
 Maybe because it is streaming, honors timely fashion)

-Caching RDDs in serialized form (instead of as native objects) also reduces GC pressure, which is why, by default, RDDs generated by Spark Streaming are stored in serialized form.
+Caching RDDs in serialized form (instead of as native objects) also reduces GC pressure, which is why, `by default, RDDs generated by Spark Streaming are stored in serialized form`.
 Using Kryo serialization further reduces the memory required for the in-memory representation of cached data.

 Spark also allows us to control how cached/persisted RDDs are evicted from the cache.
 By default Spark uses an LRU cache.
 Spark will also explicitly evict RDDs older than a certain time period if you set `spark.cleaner.ttl`. `By preemptively evicting RDDs that we are unlikely to need from the cache, we may be able to reduce the GC pressure.`